grimm-co/GEARSHIFT/post/Using-Ghidra-for-Automated-Struct-Identification.md

 ## Background

-Ghidra is a binary reverse engineering tool developed by the NSA.
+Ghidra is a binary reverse engineering tool developed by the National Security Agency (NSA).
 Binary reverse engineering is the process of understanding the behavior of compiled binary code.
 To aid reverse engineers, Ghidra is a disassembler and decompiler that is able to recover high level C-like representation pseudocode from assembly, allowing reverse engineers to understand code much more easily.
 Ghidra also supports decompilation for over 16 architectures, which is an edge for Ghidra compared to its main competitor, IDA Pro Hex-Rays.
+A few examples of these architectures are: x86, x86-64, MIPS, and ARM.

 One great feature about Ghidra is its [API](https://ghidra.re/ghidra_docs/api/index.html).
 Almost everything Ghidra does in the backend is accessible through Ghidra's API.
-Additionally, the documentation is well done, and allowed me, who has never used Ghidra before, to easily understand the functions available through the API.
+Additionally, the documentation is well done, and allowed me to easily understand the functions available through the API.

 ## Techniques